- Dropbox offers a very easy way to store, share, and modify files in the Cloud, but it is not entirely secure by default.

 - Why is password protection important?

 Passwords make sure that only the intended recipients of a file can access it.
-If a person gets a shared link by mistake, they won’t be able to access the files unless you also share the password with them.
+Check out our selection of the best password managers.

 - How do I send password-protected PDFs?

 It’s easy to add passwords to PDFs with Dropbox.
-You can add a password to a shared PDF link by signing in to dropbox.com, clicking the ‘Share’ button beside the file name, and connecting to the Link settings.
-Only people with the password you choose will be able to view or download the PDF you send.
+You can add a password to a shared PDF link by signing in to Dropbox, and sharing the file with a password attached.

 - Can you get hacked through Dropbox?

 As with any online data storage platform, there is always a risk of people accessing your Dropbox data.
-The developers of the app are working to create new security layers.
+To ensure that this risk is eliminated, check out BullGuard Internet Security 2020.